MostlyAdequate/mostly-adequate-guide/ch2.md

 };
 ```

-...or scrap it altogether as it does nothing other than bundle our Views and Db together.
+... or scrap it altogether since it does nothing more than just bundle our Views and Db together.

 ## Why favor first class?

 Okay, let's get down to the reasons to favor first class functions.
-As we saw in the `getServerStuff` and `BlogController` examples, it's easy to add layers of indirection that have no actual value and only increase the amount of code to maintain and search through.
+As we saw in the `getServerStuff` and `BlogController` examples, it's easy to add layers of indirection that provide no added value and only increase the amount of redundant code to maintain and search through.

-In addition, if a function we are needlessly wrapping does change, we must also change our wrapper function.
+In addition, if such a needlessly wrapped function must be changed, we must also need to change our wrapper function as well.

 ```js
 httpGet('/post/2', function(json) {